 How to Make a Red Velvet Marble Cake

-Step 4: Add the cocoa powder, red food coloring, and hot water into one bowl.
-Whisk together until the batter is completely well mixed.
+Add cocoa powder, red food coloring, and hot water to one bowl and whisk until the color and texture are fully combined.

-Step 7: Combine the cream cheese, powdered sugar, milk and vanilla extract in a bowl.
-Mix together until it’s smooth.
+Whisk the cream cheese, powdered sugar, milk, and vanilla together until smooth and pourable.

 Red Velvet Marble Cake Recipe